- Home

 For example, if you’re applying for a receptionist role that involves administrative work and plenty of customer interactions, the odds are that they’re looking for someone with strong communication and organisational skills.
 Or, if you’re interviewing to become a driving instructor, patience and an ability to remain calm under pressure will likely be invaluable.

-You might also find some helpful information in our career change guides, where we typically list desirable skills and strengths for each role.
+You can find some helpful information in our career change guides, where we typically list desirable skills and strengths for each role.

 5. Try to be specific